primefaces/primefaces/docs/13_0_0/components/imagecropper.md

 | Property | Type | Description
 | --- | --- | --- |
-originalFileName | String | Name of the original file that’s cropped bytes | byte[] | Contents of the cropped area as a byte array left | int | Left coordinate right | int | Right coordinate
+originalFileName | String | Name of the original file that’s cropped.
+If using StreamedContent it will be the name set on the stream or `unknown.png` if NULL. bytes | byte[] | Contents of the cropped area as a byte array left | int | Left coordinate right | int | Right coordinate